Beyond Text: Utilizing Vocal Cues to Improve Decision Making in LLMs for Robot Navigation Tasks: Example Prompts and LLM Outputs

 \subsection{Large Language Model Adversarial Token Manipulation Attack Prompt}

-The LLM attack use GPT4 as the adversarial paraphraser to attack the original text input.
-The attack takes the sub-instruction list of each original audio clip as input, then paraphrase it to reverse the semantic tone.
+The LLM attack uses GPT4 as the adversarial paraphraser to attack the original text input.
+The attack takes the sub-instruction list of each original audio clip as input and then paraphrases it to reverse the semantic tone.
 The GPT4 attack prompt is shown below:

 \begin{prompt} \begin{promptbox} \textit{You are a paraphraser.
 Your goal is to change the level of certainty of the human instruction from an audio transcript.}

 \textit{You achieve your goal by removing all uncertain cues in the text, such as 'probably', 'maybe', 'possibly', 'should' and make the semantic of the transcript very confident certain by adding words like 'certainly', 'must', or 'without doubt'.}